 "Home-Based [Child Care.]
 Childcare.
-A home occupation in which child-care services are provided on a part-time basis to no more than six children who are not members of the household, and that is licensed by the State department of human services.
-Non-household members may provide childcare services to clients on a temporary basis if the resident caregiver becomes unavailable due to illness or emergency."
+A home occupation in which childcare services are provided [on a part-time basis] during any part of a 24-hour day to no more than six children at any given time who are not members of the household, and that is licensed by the State department of human services.
+Non-household members may provide childcare services to clients on a temporary basis if the resident caregiver becomes unavailable due to illness or emergency.
+See also child daycare."